How much does hiring a ghostwriter cost?

 That depends on the length of the memoir and on your ability to do some of the work yourself.
 It is realistic to presume that it will take 110 to 130 hours to produce 100 pages of text.
 Too often, people I work with will not think of their memoir before our conference call and then will wing it with me for an hour.
 This sort of reminiscing is not efficient and leads to more billable interview time or to later revisions.
 These add to the cost of a memoir—and these costs are totally dependent on the client.

-5. Remember that you will perhaps do this only once in your life.
+5. Remember that you will perhaps be hiring a ghostwriter only once in your life.

 Be sure you have the memoir you want—not the memoir that has saved you money.

 Hiring a ghostwriter—the right one for you—can make or break your memoir.
 Choose well.